-Historians believe that dogs similar to the modern Finnish Spitz were brought to Finland by migrating tribes from central Russia several thousand years ago.
-The migrants relied on them for food as the dogs made excellent hunters and for centuries these Spitz-like pups were used as all-purpose hunters, eventually specializing in hunting birds.
+Historians believe that dogs similar to the modern Finnish spitz were brought to Finland by migrating tribes from central Russia several thousand years ago.
+The migrants relied on these talented hunting dogs for food.
+For centuries, the spitz-like breeds were used as all-purpose hunters that eventually specialized in catching birds.

-With the advancement of transportation infrastructure in the 18th century, the dogs were introduced to new areas and they began mating with other dog breeds.
-As a result, the distinct breed edged toward extinction.
+With the advancement of transportation infrastructure in the 18th century, the dogs were introduced to new areas, and they began mating with other breeds.
+As a result, the original Finnish spitz breed edged toward extinction.

-Thankfully, the unique breed had two dedicated admirers, Hugo Roos and Hugo Sandberg, who brought the Finnish Spitz breed back from near oblivion in the late 1800s.
-They spent decades selectively breeding dogs to achieve individuals reflective of today’s Finnish Spitz dogs.
-The Finnish Kennel Club recognized the breed by the end of the century.
+Thankfully, these unique dogs had two dedicated admirers, Hugo Roos and Hugo Sandberg, who brought the Finnish spitz population back in the late 1800s.
+They spent decades selectively breeding dogs to achieve individuals reflective of today’s breed.
+The Finnish Kennel Club recognized the Finnish spitz by the end of the century.

 Finnish Spitz Care

-In their native Finland, Finnish Spitz dogs are still used primarily for hunting, while their role in America is more of a companion dog.
-Because the breed is built for long hunts, Finkies need plenty of exercise to stay happy and healthy.
-Generally, they do best in a large home with a fenced yard, allowing them to run free and play for parts of the day.
+In its native Finland, the Finnish spitz is still used primarily for hunting, while its role in America is more of a companion dog.
+Because the breed is built for long hunts, Finkies need considerable exercise (at least an hour total each day) to stay happy and healthy.
+Generally, they do best in a large home with a fenced yard, allowing them to run free and play for large parts of the day.

 In addition to regular romps in the yard, Finkies need at least one 30-minute walk a day.
 They also make great running or hiking partners and will happily jog alongside a bicycle or skateboard.
 No matter your favorite form of exercise, your Finkie will love joining you.

-Shedding is another issue that comes with owning a Finnish Spitz.
-Their double coat means regular sheds twice a year.
-Rather than biding time during shedding season and vacuuming up clumps of hair for months, the process can be sped up through thorough daily brushing.
-You can also ask your groomer about de-shedding packages.
+The Finnish spitz has a double coat that sheds heavily twice per year.
+Rather than biding time during shedding season and vacuuming up clumps of fur, the process can be sped up through thorough daily brushing.
+You can also ask your groomer about de-shedding options.
 Some shampoos do well at removing loose hairs, so de-shedding baths may be the way to go for you and your furry friend.

-Finkies should only be bathed on an as-needed basis and typically don’t require hair cuts.
-Many owners think of them as significantly low-maintenance pups.
+Finkies should only be bathed on an as-needed basis and typically don’t require trims.
+Aside from shedding, this breed has relatively low-maintenance grooming needs.

-However, the breed standard for the Finnish Spitz is very specific.
-If you plan on showing your Finkie, be prepared for scrutiny.
-The American Kennel Club’s breed standard says their coat should never be trimmed (except for the feet) and should never be a solid color, but shaded without any color changes.
+If you plan on showing your Finkie, know that the breed standard is very specific.
+The American Kennel Club notes that its coat should never be trimmed (except for the feet) and should never be a solid color, but shaded without any color changes.